Free shipping on US orders over $50

 Elastin and glycosaminoglycans (GAGs)

+Elastin is a protein — like collagen — and it is responsible for providing elasticity and resilience to the skin, which allows it to stretch and move while retaining its shape.
+Think of elastin like lycra in your jeans.
 It is a stretchy protein that forms a randomly oriented, interconnected fiber network that can rapidly recoil after being mechanically stretched.
-Though elastin content in normal adult skin is only about 2-4% of its dry weight, it is important for skin’s elasticity and stretchiness (Uitto et al. 1989).
+Though elastin content in normal adult skin is only about 2–4% of its dry weight, it is important for skin's elasticity and stretchiness (Uitto et al. 1989).

 Fibroblasts play a role in production of both collagen and elastin.
 So generally speaking, what's good for collagen production is also good for elastin production.